-The Texas model is characterized by its reliance on property and sales taxes instead of a state income tax, maintaining an overall approach of "low taxes, small government."
-Because of this, the influx of businesses and immigrants continues to rise, but there are also significant challenges to address, such as rising property taxes and infrastructure investment issues.
-Nevertheless, Texas has gained attention in the U.S. with this strategy so far.
+The Texas model is characterized by its lack of a state income tax, relying instead on property and sales taxes to fund its budget, maintaining an overall approach of "low taxes, small government."
+As a result, the influx of businesses and immigrants continues to rise, but there are significant challenges to address, such as rising property taxes and infrastructure investment issues.
+Nevertheless, Texas has gained attention in the U.S. with this strategy.

 No State Income Tax